nigoshh/hoax/documentation/user_stories.md

 - as a user, I can see lists of communities and resources
 - as a user, the list of communities I see includes stats about how many members are there in each community, and how many resources they have access to
 - as a user, I can see details about a community, including the specific resources its members have access to
-- as a user, I can see details about a resource, including the communities whose members are allowed access to that resource, and the resource's price
+- as a user, I can see details about a resource, including the communities whose members are allowed access to that resource, and the resource's price per hour

 - as a registered user, I can share a resource I own (or have access to) with one or many communities
 - as a registered user, I can book the resources that my community has access to, like saunas, laundry rooms, or whatever other users have decided to share (like a piano)